UltraCombos/2019_DigiWave_Treasure/README.md

 Special thanks to Keijiro Takahashi for his awesome asset called Lasp that use on analyzing tracks.
 (https://github.com/keijiro/Lasp)

-The original project contains a copyrighted whale model so that we replace it with a free resource from Sketchfab.
+The project of performance contains a copyrighted whale model so that we replace it with a free resource from Sketchfab.
 (https://sketchfab.com/lolilith)

 The sound is produced by well-known music producer Lim Giong.